parthsharma1410/TechoKids/README.md

 # ATTENDANCE MANAGEMENT SYSTEM
 A full stack web application, being built using Reactjs, Nodejs, and express.
-Uses mongoDb for Database connectivity
+Uses mongoDb for Database connectivity.
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).